Torbraw/astro-solid-template/README.md

 ## Auth

 Integrated auth with [lucia](https://lucia-auth.com/) and a github oauth2 provider.
-This template use a planetscale database to store the users with Prisma, but you can change the lucia adapter to use any other database & adapter.
-(Prisma schema is not in this repo).
+This template use a planetscale database to store the users with Prisma, but you can change the prisma adapter to use any other database & adapter.

-We add a middleware to add user / auth info on each request, which we can use in our astro template.
-Also, we use the provided githubAuth functions to handle the oauth2 flow (see `src/pages/api/*`).

 ## i18n